NatuurkundePracticumAmsterdam/ecpc/docs/gui.md

                 # initialise the parent class Qtwidgets.QMainWindow

                 # create an instance of the class Ui_MainWindow
-                # Setup the UI with the method setupUi(self) from the class Ui_MainWindow
+                # setup the UI with the method setupUi(self) from the class Ui_MainWindow

                 # connect add_value_button to add_value_button_clicked